Towing – why and how we do basic training via tow

 d.)
 PULL the release handle.
 The drogue parachute and tow line will usually drop away.

 e.)
-SEPERATE STRAPS With BOTH hands, separate the tow bridle straps.
+SEPERATE BRIDAL STRAPS With BOTH hands, separate the tow bridle straps.
 Why do this?
-Rarely, the release line will form a friction knot that might prevent the tow line from disconnecting from the bridle.
+Rarely, the release line may form a friction-knot that might prevent the tow line from disconnecting from the bridle.
 Sometimes pilots can get confused and yank on the straps rather than pull the release handle.
 They then might have to reach down and unclip the karabiner that connects them to the tow line.
 There is no danger because the TO knows they are having trouble and have stopped the tow or, in extreme situations, have cut the tow line.
 In case things jam at the turn around pulley or at the winch, the weak-link will break long before the tow line can cause dangerous lockout.
 In over (10) years, we have never had the line jam in the turn-around pulley.
 It could be possible so we have to be prepared.

-In this video, the new pilot experienced nearly total panic when attempting to release from tow – an easy task that he practiced on the ground.
+In this video, the new pilot experienced 100% task saturation prior to releasing from tow – an easy task that he practiced on the ground.
 He got free eventually but it demonstrates what can happen to us when we get in the air.

 - Flying away – AFTER the tow, the pilot will use his hands to get comfortable in the harness and THEN reach up and grasp the brakes.
 It is then we will do maneuvers.